SamuelKasper/LoRaWAN-Web-App/ReadMe.md

 ### Backend
 >The Backend was implemented with Node.js, Express.js and TypeScript.

-### DB and WebHost
+### DB and Web Host
->As database MongoDB was used and the WebHost is Render.com.
+>As database, MongoDB was used and the Web Host is Render.com.
->The Webapp also uses The Things Network.
+>The webapp also uses The Things Network.

 ### Hardware
->The Webapp reads the names of the userdata and therfore only works with specific sensors.
+>The webapp reads the names of the user data and therefore only works with specific sensors.
 Following hardware should be used:
 >- Distance sensor: Milesight EM310-UDL (868MHz)
 >- Soil moisture sensor: Dragino LSE01 (868MHz)
 >- As hardware controlling unit, the Seeeduino LoRaWAN was used.

+## Result
+>The webapp can be seen here: https://lorawan-web-app.onrender.com/ <br>
+>Due TTN restrictions, the ability to send downlinks is deactivated for anyone except of myself.